rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Correlate multiple metrics (indoor and outdoor temperature)
 0. Evaluate limits of various sensors to environmental sensors

-### PRODUCT 7 - Recordings with cameras and microphones
+### PRODUCT 7 - Recordings with cameras

-MAKE FOR SALE: Take photos and movies and relay them to a server
+MAKE FOR SALE: Take photos periodically and relay them to a server

 0. Identify options for recording images and video
+0. Consider implications for constant-on webcams
 0. Configure a closed-circuit camera feed
-0. Consider implications for constant-on webcams
+0. Configure fswebcam to use a 640x480 USB camera
+0. Configure cron job to take pictures periodically
-0. Configure a two-way presence
+0. Configure a two-way live presence
 0. Test recording cycles checks before shipment

 ### PRODUCT 8 - Media file processor service